kyle-fd/weeman/README.md

 News
 =====

+* Weeman framework 0.1 is out !!!
 * Added command line options.
 * Beautifulsoup dependency removed.

 About
 =====

-HTTP server for phishing in python.
-Usually you will want to run Weeman with DNS spoof attack. (see dsniff, ettercap).
+HTTP server for phishing in python. (and framework) Usually you will want to run Weeman with DNS spoof attack. (see dsniff, ettercap).

 ![Weeman](https://raw.githubusercontent.com/Hypsurus/weeman/master/core/weeman_curr.png)